 ## Extracting voronoi boundaries...

-The Voronoi polygons that are complementary to a given scale or threshold of a spatial network describe a geographic area.
+The Voronoi polygons that are complementary to a given scale or threshold of a landscape network describe a geographic area.
 As polygons are coalesced and the network is scaled,

 grainscape collects summary statistics on several variables in the newly aggregated areal units.
 These include the total area and core area of two-dimensional nodes that fall within the boundary of the polygon, the median link weight within the cluster, and several others.